relias96/TeleBotCalculator/README.md

 ````bash
 python PyBot.py
 ````
-2. Open Telegram and start a conversation with the Bot (https://t.me/MathCalcultorBot) using the command '/start'.
+2. Open Telegram and start a conversation with the [Bot](https://t.me/MathCalcultorBot) named _MathCalcultorBot_ using the command '/start'.

 3. The Bot can answer via textmessage to following commands:
 > - /simplify \<expression>